fideloper/Vaprobash/readme.md

 ### Laravel

-This will install a base Laravel (latest stable) project within `/laravel/project`.
+This will install a base Laravel (latest stable) project within `/vagrant/laravel`.
 It depends on Composer being installed.

+This will also attempt to change the Apache or Nginx virtual host to point the document root at `/vagrant/laravel/public`.

 ### To Do

-[ ] Apache script friendly to xip.io address
-[ ] Vagrantfile updated with correct scripts and commented [ ] Test variations
+* [ ] Test variations
-[ ] Laravel install bash script
-[ ] Community additions?
+* [ ] Community additions?
 Memcached, redis, postgresql, other